ServiceNow/xc-cache/README.md

-# xc_cache
+# XC-Cache
-Cross-Attending to Cached Context for Efficient LLM Inference
+Cross-Attending to Cached Context for Efficient LLM Inference, [link to paper](https://aclanthology.org/2024.findings-emnlp.896/)

 ## Setup the environment